Are you looking for our directory of schemes and societies?

 The following are the main organisations which have provided financial support and guidance for the work of BRC.

-The Centre for Ecology & Hydrology (CEH) is the UK’s Centre of Excellence for research in the terrestrial and freshwater environmental sciences.
+The UK Centre for Ecology & Hydrology (UKCEH) is the UK’s Centre of Excellence for research in the terrestrial and freshwater environmental sciences.

 The JNCC is the UK Government's wildlife adviser, undertaking national and international conservation work on behalf of the four country nature conservation agencies.

 The UK government department responsible for policy and regulations on environmental, food and rural issues.
 Their priorities are to grow the rural economy, improve the environment and safeguard animal and plant health.